-Onsite Health Services, a collaboration between Marshall Medical Population Health, El Dorado County Health and Human Services, Marshall Foundation for Community Health, as well as other health related services in El Dorado County, now provides mobile healthcare to residents with limited transportation, are elderly, rural, or are homeless.
+Onsite Health Services, comprehensive program in collaboration between Marshall Medical Population Health, El Dorado County Health and Human Services, Marshall Foundation for Community Health, as well as other health related services in El Dorado County, now provides mobile healthcare to residents with limited transportation, are elderly, rural, or are homeless.
 Care addresses medical needs including wound care, mental health and addiction, blood sugar and blood pressure management, as well as diabetes management, heart disease, medication adherence, substance use care, and family planning, However, most recently, the need to provide COVID-19 vaccines has taken center-stage.

 Though the mobile healthcare travel schedule is flexible and may vary, services are generally available: